Warsaw: Transport

 Warsaw is a considerable transport hub linking Western, Central and Eastern Europe.
 The city has a good network of buses and a continuously expanding perpendicular metro running north to south and east to west.
 The tram system is one of the biggest in Europe, with a total length of 133 km.
 As a result of increased foreign investment, economic growth and EU funding, the city has undertaken the construction of new roads, flyovers and bridges.
 The supervising body is the City Roads Authority (ZDM – Zarząd Dróg Miejskich).

 Public transport

 The first section of the Warsaw Metro was opened in 1995 initially with a total of 11 stations.
 As of 2024, it has 39 stations running a distance of approximately 41 km.

-Public transport also extends to light rail Warszawska Kolej Dojazdowa line, urban railway Szybka Kolej Miejska, regional rail Koleje Mazowieckie (Mazovian Railways), and bicycle sharing systems (Veturilo).
+Public transport also extends to light rail Warszawska Kolej Dojazdowa line, urban railway Szybka Kolej Miejska, regional rail Masovian Railways, and bicycle sharing systems (Veturilo).
 The buses, trams, urban railway and Metro are managed by the Public Transport Authority and are collectively known as Warsaw Public Transport.